-If you are live music performer or just like messing around at home, chances are you have heard of a guitar cabinet.
+If you are a live music performer or just “messing around” at home, chances are you have heard of a guitar cabinet.
 These are loudspeakers or PA systems that consist of a stack of speakers and likely a guitar amplifier and driver.

 The since the best 2×12 guitar cabinet is rather lightweight and smaller, you can actually bring it with you on the road in a suitcase without having to break your back.
 And these days, with the right technology, you can get some pretty good sound out of them with lots of power.

-With a top end set of 2 x 12 cabs, you can get some stage approve sound pressure without the problem of phase cancellation like the 4 x 12s.
+With a top-end set of 2 x 12 cabs, you can get some stage to approve sound pressure without the problem of phase cancellation like the 4 x 12s.
 Most importantly, they are just way easier to carry on the road.
-Sometimes people prefer two sets of 2×12 over one 4×12 guitar cabinet just because you can break them down easier and transport them.
+Sometimes people prefer two sets of 2×12 guitar cabinets over the 4×12 just because you can break them down easier and transport them.

-If you are set on buying 2×12” guitar cabs, you urge you to do plenty of research ahead of time.
-Check to see whether it is opened back, closed back, or semi closed back.
-Speaker quality is also quite important as well as the wattage.
-This translates directly into the amount of power and output the speakers can deliver.
+Note that the wattage specification for any cabinet translates directly into the amount of power and output the speakers can deliver.
 In other words, the street term of this would be loudness.
 The quality of construction and wood grade makes a huge difference in audio quality.
-It also factors into durability and ensuring that the unit doesn’t rattle much.
-Finally, look at ohms resistance and compatibility as well as features like mono/stereo.

-Best 2×12 Guitar Cabinet
+What are the Best 2×12 Guitar Cabinets?

-- Laney Amps Cub 2×12 Guitar Cabinet
+- EVH 5150 III 2×12 Guitar Speaker Cabinet

 - Marshall 1936 M-1936 2×12 Guitar Cabinet